yuno-payments/yuno-docs/docs/SDKs/choose-the-right-integration-for-you.md

 > * [iOS Seamless SDK](doc:seamless-sdk-payment-ios)
 > * [Android Seamless SDK](doc:seamless-sdk-payment-android)

-## Why choosing the right integration matters
+## Why your choice matters

-The integration method you select affects multiple aspects of your business, including:
+Your integration method affects several areas of your business:

-1. **Integration and maintenance effort**: The integration type impacts development time and the ongoing maintenance required.
+1. **Integration and maintenance effort**: Impacts development time and ongoing maintenance.

-2. **Effort to add and manage payment methods**: Some integrations allow you to manage payment methods directly from the Yuno dashboard with no coding required, while others may require developer intervention.
+2. **Add and manage payment methods**: Some options use the Yuno dashboard without code; others need developer work.

-3. **Compliance requirements**: Certain integrations require certifications like PCI-DSS or ISO compliance.
-If you choose one of these methods, you must provide the necessary certifications to Yuno.
+3. **Compliance requirements**: Certain methods require certifications like PCI DSS or ISO.
+If you choose one of these, you must provide the necessary certifications to Yuno.

-## Integration Types
+## Integration types

-Yuno provides 6 types of integrations.
-Below, you can see the specifications for each of them.
+Yuno provides six integration types.
+Below are the specifications for each.

 <HTMLBlock>{`
 <style>